 There are also great lodging options inside the town, including hotels, RV parks, and campgrounds that make it a perfect gateway to the park.

-The Grand Canyon has several hiking trails of different difficulties so that everyone can take a stroll and enjoy the scenic surroundings of the park.
+The Grand Canyon has several hiking trails of varying difficulty so that everyone can take a stroll and enjoy the scenic surroundings of the park.

-The Bright Angel Trail is a maintained dirt trail that is 12 miles long roundtrip.
+The Bright Angel Trail is a maintained dirt trail that is 12 miles roundtrip.
 It has some shade coverage depending on the time of day.
 There may be ice on the trail in winter and early spring.
-It gets quite steep in some sections, and may not be suitable for all hikers.
+It gets quite steep in some sections, thus is not be suitable for all hikers.
 Here’s a great guided hike of Bright Angel Trail.